 * * *

 Dogs contribute so much to our lives.
-Their loyalty is amazing, their goofiness fills us with laughter and their trust is complete.
 And they rely on us to keep them healthy.